ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 The API specifications should be easily accessible for you and your clients.
 The specification on which you agreed should be hosted somewhere for everyone to see.
 Sometimes companies have there own in house tools to visualise OAS.
-If your company hasn't there are plenty of tools to visualize your API defined with OAS.
+If your company has no such tool there are plenty of other tools to visualize your API defined with OAS.

 > Choose a visualisation solution that allows you to show a diff between versions of your API